-The Webber Independent School believes in the educational benefits of curriculum Internet use.
+The Webber Independent School believes in the educational benefits of curriculum internet use.
 Good planning and management that recognises the risks will help to ensure appropriate, effective and safe pupil use.
-In delivering the curriculum, teachers need to plan to integrate the use of communications technology such as web-based resources, use of educational social media sites and e-mail in order to enable pupils to learn how to locate, retrieve and exchange information using ICT.
+In delivering the curriculum, teachers need to plan to integrate the use of communications technology such as Google Classroom, Google Meets, Zoom, Kami and e-mail in order to enable pupils to learn how to locate, retrieve and exchange information using ICT.
 Computer skills are vital to access life-long learning and for future employment.

 Most technologies present risks as well as benefits.
 Internet use for home, social and leisure activities is expanding and being used by all sectors of society.
 This brings young people into contact with a wide variety of influences, some of which could be unsuitable.
 It is important that schools, as well as parents, adopt strategies for the responsible and safe use of the Internet.

 All governors (Education Directors) receive online safety information as part of their regular safeguarding and child protection training